offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 '-----+---------------'
 ```

-OCIs and OCRs are also the basis for container engines, tools that are responsible for creating and running containers (similar in nature Kubernetes without the orchestration) as well as creating images and other high-level functionality such as local testing of containers.
+OCIs and OCRs are also the basis for container engines.
+Container engines tools responsible for creating and running containers, creating images, and other high-level functionality such as local testing of containers.
 Docker Engine is an example of a container engine.

 ```{svgbob}
 .---------------------.